 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 82.3%

 The Neighbors: Occupations

-In the Noxon neighborhood, 45.4% of the working population is employed in executive, management, and professional occupations.
+In the Noxon neighborhood, 45.4% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.3% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations